-Category: AMBULANCE
+Category: Ambulance

 WM07 FXS This black Nissan Pathfinder is used by CS…